-- Procedures to prevent the spread of weeds and pathogens from earth moving equipment and associated machinery including the cleaning of all plant and equipment before transport to the site and the use of road making material comprising clean fill that is free of weeds; - ii.
+- h) A Pest Plant Management Plan including: - Procedures to prevent the spread of weeds and pathogens from earth moving equipment and associated machinery including the cleaning of all plant and equipment before transport to the site and the use of road making material comprising clean fill that is free of weeds; - ii.
 Sowing of disturbed areas with perennial grasses; and - iii.
-A protocol to ensure follow-up weed control is undertaken on all areas disturbed through construction of the wind energy facility for a minimum period of 2 years following completion of the works. - A Training Program for construction workers and permanent employees or contractors at the wind energy facility site including a site induction program relating to the range of issues addressed by the Environmental Management Plan to the satisfaction of the Minister for Planning. - A Program for Reporting including a register of environmental incidents, non-conformances, complaints and corrective actions. - A Timetable for Implementation of all programs and works identified in a plan referred to in conditions (a) to (j) above.
+A protocol to ensure follow-up weed control is undertaken on all areas disturbed through construction of the wind energy facility for a minimum period of 2 years following completion of the works. - A Training Program for construction workers and permanent employees or contractors at the wind energy facility site including a site induction program relating to the range of issues addressed by the Environmental Management Plan to the satisfaction of the Minister for Planning. - j) A Program for Reporting including a register of environmental incidents, non-conformances, complaints and corrective actions. - k) A Timetable for Implementation of all programs and works identified in a plan referred to in conditions (a) to (j) above.